daredevilkinng/Telegram-Bulk-Adder-v2.0/README.md

 * Adding in private groups feature will be available soon

 * Seperate tool will be launched for Linux/Android(for private groups)

+* 200 fresh readymade otp ready all time for 80$